Pandentia/pandentia.github.io/aria/index.md

     * If your server is too small (<5 people), she will leave, as there's not really a need for her there.
     * If your server's bot-to-human ratio is too high, she will leave, due to the fact that I still have to pay my server's power bill and sitting around, idling, in a bot testing server is wasteful.
-    * If you don't grant Aria administrator privileges within 2 minutes of adding her, she will leave.
+    * <a name="adminreason></a>If you don't grant Aria administrator privileges within 2 minutes of adding her, she will leave.
 This is due to the fact that Aria is a moderation bot, which makes her quite useless without admin permissions.
         * I realize that trusting a bot with admin permissions can be difficult, but Aria will only perform administrative actions if they have been enabled beforehand (with the exception of crash prevention, which protects server members from malicious users attempting to crash their clients, however even this feature can